 The Hub’s Co-Directors are Dr Clarke Jones and Professor Greg Barton.
 Mary Ivec and Diana Abdel-Rahman share the position of Senior Research Co-ordinator, while Dr Roslyn Richardson is a Research Fellow.
 The Hub is funded through the Attorney General’s Department and the Australian Federal Police and was launched by Justice Minister and Minister assisting the Prime Minister on Counter-Terrorism, the Hon Michael Keenan.

-Clarke Jones was interviewed on The World Today on ABC Radio on Tuesday 26 April.
+Clarke Jones on The World Today

 Australian Muslim Voice president joins RegNet to work with Australian Intervention Support Hub.

 Diana has 30 years of successful management experience in the public sector and community service.
 As a public sector professional and community leader she has cultivated strong leadership, policy...